dominikduda/vim_current_word/README.md

 ##### Whitelist filetypes:

-To highlight only certain specific file types, add this variable to your vimrc:
+To allow only in specific filetypes, add this variable to your vimrc:
 ```vim
 let g:vim_current_word#included_filetypes = ['log']
 ```